 4.)
 Slice jalapeno peppers (the removal of seeds is optional)

-5.) add sliced tomatoes and jalapeno peppers to sterilized jars
+5.) add sliced tomatoes and jalapeno peppers to sterilized jars with a teaspoon of pickle crisp if desired to ensure crispness.

 5.)
 Bring ingredients up to a boil and pour over tomatoes